lamhq/tech-notes/finance/2-portfolio-selection/1-return.md

-# Calculate return of financial assets
+# Calculate Rate of Return of a financial asset

 ## Return over a holding periods